 School climate means the quality and character of school life with a particular focus on the quality of the relationships within the school community.
-In order for teaching and learning to occur there must be a positive climate in which students are appreciative and accepting of individual differences and behave responsibly toward others.
-The Connecticut Technical Education and Career System (CTECS) policies seek to afford students a safe and healthy learning environment by prohibiting misconduct and establishing a system for reporting and investigating allegations of misconduct.
+For teaching and learning to occur there must be a positive climate in which students are appreciative and accepting of individual differences and behave responsibly toward others.
+CTECS policies seek to afford students a safe and healthy learning environment by prohibiting misconduct, establishing a system for reporting, and investigating allegations of misconduct.

-In addition, posting or texting mean-spirited, threatening or inappropriate texts during the school day or after school hours may result in consequences for disruption of the educational environment.
+In addition, posting or texting mean-spirited, threatening, or inappropriate texts during the school day or after school hours may result in consequences for disruption of the educational environment.